 Frequently Asked Questions

-We have collated some key questions - and the associated answers - that deal with how Digital Rights Management (DRM) is used in the video services marketplace today.
+We have collected some key questions - and the associated answers - that deal with how Digital Rights Management (DRM) is used in the video services marketplace today.
 We hope you find the information we have collected here useful, but if you have additional questions on this general topic please don’t hesitate to send us a note (using the form at the bottom of this page) and we will add additional answers (and give you the credit!)